 wtfwasthatt: @richeyrock Black Magic, of course.

-David Pierson: @richeyrock its a weak relay in the signal chain or the firmware is
+David Pierson: @richeyrock its a weak relay in the signal chain or the firmware is sensitive to voltage

 joshdrockss: Take it in a music store.

 sweethouze28: Be careful!!! check for the PREAMP tubes !!! in my combo mkII one of the 2 pream was not seat correctly and IT MAKE my amp sound cut and buzz...reset...ect...check it out!!!